Galaxy

 This method uses the same permission system as on the cluster, so you will only be able to access files that you would be able to access on the cluster.

-How to ask for more quota on UseGalaxy.fr
+How to ask for a higher quota on UseGalaxy.fr

 The best place to ask for this is on the UseGalaxy.fr forum.